ambanum/political-ads-crowdsourcing-client/README.md

 > Permettre aux citoyens d'évaluer la légalité de la publicité politique sur les plateformes numériques dans le contexte des élections européennes.

-It focuses on political advertisement on Facebook and France but we intend to extend it to more sources.
+This product focuses on political advertisement on Facebook and France but we intend to extend it to more sources.
 Your contributions are more than welcome.

 This website displays ads that social network operators classify as political, i.e. that directly support a list, or that are linked to a major debate in the 2019 European elections (e.g. ecology, immigration, etc.).